Behavioral Science Researcher

 Levine, E. E., & Wald, K. A. (2020).
 Fibbing about your feelings: How feigning happiness in the face of personal hardship affects trust.
 Organizational Behavior and Human Decision Processes, 156, 135-154.
 Link here

-I also study other types of interpersonal dynamics, such as communication and conversations.
+I also study other types of interpersonal dynamics, such as communication and conflict management.
 For instance, I have studied how people discuss disagreement, and have found that 1) people anticipate that discussing political disagreement will be worse than it actually is, and 2) the goal with which one approaches a disagreement can affect the outcomes of the discussion.
 I also have research related to learning in conversations and costly signaling in communication.

 Relevant papers: